luryann/CCCV/README.md

+**JavaScript Toggle Extension**

-Bypass WNNorton's clipboard hijacking by disabling JavaScript.
+Disable clipboard hijacking by disabling JavaScript via Chrome Debugger Protocol

-To install:
+**To Install:**

-1. Clone the repo
+1. Clone this repository.
-2. Go to `chrome://extensions`
+2. Open Chrome and go to chrome://extensions.
-3. Click `Load Unpacked`
+3. Enable Developer Mode (toggle in the top-right corner).
+4. Click Load Unpacked.
-4. Select the folder you cloned with manifest.json, background.js and icons folder.
+5. Select the folder containing manifest.json, background.js, and the icons folder.

-To use:
+**To Use:**
-1. Click the extension
+1. Click the extension icon to disable JavaScript on the current tab.

-To disable:
+2. The notice that the browser is being debugged will show

+**To Re-enable JavaScript:**
-1. Click the extension again.
+1. Click the extension icon again.
-2. Page will refresh
-3. Debugging should automatically disable after the page reloads

-When you click the extension, it will enable debugging, but this is the only way to disable js without having it complain.
-When JS is enabled, the icon will have color, when disabled it will be gray.
+**Behavior:**
+1. The extension disables or enables JavaScript dynamically without refreshing the page.

+**Debugger Usage:**

+Debugging is enabled to toggle JavaScript, but it detaches automatically when no longer required.
+This is the most reliable method to toggle JavaScript without issues.